Our Services

 Published on: 12/28/2025

-No, the baking soda plus apple cider vinegar trick does not cure ED, and it can pose health risks; blood pH is tightly regulated and there is no clinical evidence this improves erections.
-ED is not simply in your head, as most cases involve physical factors along with stress or anxiety.
-There are several factors to consider and proven treatments that can help; see below for how to tell physical from psychological causes, safer evidence-based options, and key risks to avoid and when to seek care.
+No, mixing baking soda with apple cider vinegar does not cure erectile dysfunction (ED), and it may actually pose health risks.
+Blood pH is tightly regulated by your body, and there is no clinical evidence that this home remedy improves erections.
+ED is also not simply "in your head"—most cases involve physical factors such as cardiovascular issues, hormonal imbalances, or medication side effects, often combined with stress or anxiety.

 Erectile dysfunction (ED) affects up to 50% of men between 40 and 70 years old.1 It can stem from physical, psychological or mixed causes.
 You may have heard that mixing baking soda with apple cider vinegar can "balance your body pH" and cure ED overnight.
 Before you try this home remedy, let's review what we know from clinical guidelines and research.